 Make yourself a coffee and let the morning light settle in.
 Every dream is a letter you write to yourself.
 We are here to help you read it.

-The name comes from the Latin somniare – to dream, to see in sleep – and diary, a place where fleeting things are given form.
+From the Latin somniare – to dream, to see in sleep – and diary, a place where fleeting things are given form.

 How did you feel when you woke up?